nothingnone/Note/Notes/Ants_System.md

 ### principle
-- as for now, we
+- as for now, we regard AS algorithm is only capable to solve problems which can be tranformed to "fing shortest path in graph problem".
+-

 ###